kathythekat/providers-search-map/README.md

 # Dr. Search 🩺

 Locate a provider on the map!
 Currently still a work in progress.
-Planning to add more search filters, optimize, and impprove the UI/UX.
+Planning to add more search filters, optimize, and improve the UI/UX.

 [![Image from Gyazo](https://i.gyazo.com/b8c3752638245a68b95303966d07b01c.gif)](https://gyazo.com/b8c3752638245a68b95303966d07b01c)